yinanzhou333/IG101/README.md

 ## IG Practice

-### The first thing to know: what do we have now (what is the state-of-the-art)?
+### The first thing to know: what tools are available (what is the state of the art)?

-Several tools and software solutions are commonly used to implement and enforce data protection within an Information Governance (IG) framework.
+Several tools and software solutions are commonly used to implement and enforce data protection within an IG framework.
 These tools help organizations manage, secure, and monitor their data to ensure compliance with legal requirements and internal policies.

 Here are some of the common categories of tools used for data protection in IG:

 **1. Data Loss Prevention (DLP) Tools**
-> Examples: Symantec Data Loss Prevention, McAfee Total Protection for Data Loss Prevention, Forcepoint DLP.
+> Examples: [Symantec Data Loss Prevention](https://www.broadcom.com/products/cybersecurity/information-protection/data-loss-prevention), McAfee Total Protection for Data Loss Prevention, Forcepoint DLP.
 >
 > Function: DLP tools monitor and protect sensitive data by preventing unauthorized access, sharing, or transfer.
 They can detect potential data breaches and block or alert users when risky behavior is detected.

 **2. Encryption Tools**
-> Examples: VeraCrypt, BitLocker, AxCrypt, Sophos SafeGuard.
+> Examples: [VeraCrypt](https://www.veracrypt.fr/code/VeraCrypt/), BitLocker, AxCrypt, Sophos SafeGuard.
 >
 > Function: Encryption tools protect data by converting it into a secure format that can only be read by authorized users.
 These tools are essential for protecting data both at rest and in transit, ensuring that even if data is intercepted, it remains unreadable.

 **3. Identity and Access Management (IAM) Tools**
-> Examples: Okta, Microsoft Azure Active Directory, IBM Security Identity Governance and Intelligence.
+> Examples: [Okta](https://www.okta.com/), Microsoft Azure Active Directory, IBM Security Identity Governance and Intelligence.
 >
 > Function: IAM tools manage user identities and control access to data.
 They enforce policies such as multi-factor authentication (MFA), role-based access control (RBAC), and least-privilege access to ensure that only authorized users can access sensitive information.

 **4. Data Classification Tools**
-> Examples: Varonis Data Classification Engine, Titus, Boldon James.
+> Examples: [Varonis Data Classification Engine](https://www.netwrix.com/one-to-one.html), Titus, Boldon James.
 >
 > Function: These tools help categorize and label data based on its sensitivity and importance.
 By classifying data, organizations can apply appropriate protection measures, such as encryption or access controls, according to the data’s classification.

 **5. Backup and Disaster Recovery Tools**
->Examples: Veeam Backup & Replication, Acronis Backup, CommVault.
+>Examples: [Veeam Backup & Replication](https://www.veeam.com/products/veeam-data-platform/backup-recovery.html), Acronis Backup, CommVault.
 >
 > Function: Backup tools ensure that data is regularly copied and stored in a secure location, allowing for recovery in case of data loss due to incidents like cyberattacks, hardware failures, or natural disasters.

 **6. Security Information and Event Management (SIEM) Tools**
-> Examples: Splunk, IBM QRadar, ArcSight, LogRhythm.
+> Examples: [Splunk](https://www.splunk.com/), IBM QRadar, ArcSight, LogRhythm.
 >
 > Function: SIEM tools aggregate and analyze log data from various sources to detect and respond to security incidents.
 They provide real-time monitoring and alerts, helping organizations identify and mitigate threats to data security.

 **7. Data Masking Tools**
-> Examples: Informatica Data Masking, IBM InfoSphere Optim, Delphix Data Masking.
+> Examples: [Informatica Data Masking](https://www.informatica.com/products/data-security/data-masking.html), IBM InfoSphere Optim, Delphix Data Masking.
 >
 > Function: Data masking tools obfuscate sensitive data by replacing it with fictitious but realistic data.
 This is particularly useful in non-production environments, such as development or testing, where real data is not necessary.

 **8. Data Governance Platforms**
-> Examples: Collibra, Informatica Data Governance, Alation.
+> Examples: [Collibra](https://www.collibra.com/us/en), Informatica Data Governance, Alation.
 >
 > Function: Data governance platforms provide a centralized framework for managing data policies, compliance, and quality across an organization.
 They support the enforcement of data protection standards and help ensure that data is used in accordance with organizational and regulatory requirements.

 **9. Endpoint Protection Tools**
-> Examples: CrowdStrike Falcon, Symantec Endpoint Protection, Carbon Black.
+> Examples: [CrowdStrike Falcon](https://www.crowdstrike.com/resources/videos/falcon-platform-demo/), Symantec Endpoint Protection, Carbon Black.
 >
 > Function: These tools protect devices (endpoints) that access organizational data, such as computers, smartphones, and tablets.
 They prevent unauthorized access and protect against malware, ransomware, and other threats.

 **10. Audit and Monitoring Tools**
-> Examples: Netwrix Auditor, Varonis Data Security Platform, SolarWinds Security Event Manager.
+> Examples: [Varonis Data Security Platform](https://www.varonis.com/products/data-security-platform), Netwrix Auditor, SolarWinds Security Event Manager.
 >
 > Function: Audit and monitoring tools track and log user activities related to data access and usage.
 They provide audit trails that are essential for compliance reporting and for detecting any unauthorized or suspicious activity.